Chapter 4. Optimizing the replica topology

 A robust replica topology distributes workloads and reduces replication delays.
 Follow these guidelines to optimize the layout of your replica topology.

 4.1.
-Determining the appropriate number of replicas
+Guidelines for determining the appropriate number of IdM replicas in a topology

 - Set up at least two replicas in each data center (not a hard requirement)